Applications Manager Overview

 OpenLM for Engineering Licensing vs Applications Manager

-OpenLM App Manager is an extension to OpenLM for Engineering Licensing; it cannot be run without OpenLM for Engineering Licensing.
-OpenLM for Engineering Licensing tracks and monitors the license managers whereas Application Manager tracks and monitors applications installed on the workstation.
+OpenLM Applications Manager cannot be run without OpenLM for Engineering Licensing.
+OpenLM for Engineering Licensing tracks and monitors the license managers whereas Applications Manager tracks and monitors applications installed on the workstation.

-The usage information collected by Application Manager is presented in OpenLM reports under the license server ‘App Manager’.
-When the same application is monitored simultaneously both by OpenLM at the license manager and by Application Manager at the workstation, the usage data is shown only for the license manager.
+The usage information collected by Application Manager is presented in OpenLM reports under the license server ‘Applications Manager’.
+When the same application is monitored simultaneously both by OpenLM at the license manager and by Applications Manager at the workstation, the usage data is shown only for the license manager.

 - Identification of pirated software usage.